-At asset level, RBIF1 is aiming to implement an energy audit (Skate), a project to start using Sustainable Aviation Fuel (Eliance), around € 800,00 CAPEX plan 2023-2025 to implement energy efficiency (Cocoon), and to reduce greenhouse gas emissions by 30% and 20% energy (Exterimmo).
-RSLF is aiming to align 100% of its loans with ESG characteristics.
+At asset level, RBIF1 is aiming to implement an energy audit (Skate), a project to start using Sustainable Aviation Fuel (Eliance), around € 800,00 CAPEX plan 2023-2025 to implement energy efficiency (Cocoon), and to reduce greenhouse gas emissions by 30% (Exterimmo).
+RSLF1 is aiming to align 100% of its loans with ESG characteristics.

-We are planning to launch two new SFDR Article 8 funds in 2023, increasing total number of Article 8 funds to 3.
-RiverRock's Article 8 funds include RiverRock Absolute Return Alternative Credit Fund ("ARAC"), RiverRock Brownfield Infrastructure Fund 2 (RBIF2) and RiverRock Senior Loan Fund 2 (RSLF2).
+We are planning to launch one new SFDR Article 8 funds in 2024, RBIF2, increasing total number of Article 8 funds to 3.
+RiverRock's Article 8 funds will include RiverRock Absolute Return Alternative Credit Fund (ARAC), RiverRock Brownfield Infrastructure Fund 2 (RBIF2) and RiverRock Senior Loan Fund 2 (RSLF2).